deatinor/VEM3D/READMEvem.txt

 ##########################################################################################

-DATAFILE - PARAMETHERS TO SET
+DATAFILE - PARAMETERS TO SET

-We provide a datafile to set the main paramethers of the program without the need to recompile it.
+We provide a datafile to set the main parameters of the program without the need to recompile it.
 We didn't use any library for it, but we implemented a simple parser in the main.cpp.
 We used the c++ syntax for comments "//".